 Furthermore, there are multiple connections to break, and then rebuild, which contributes to a significantly more complex engineering problem.

-Therefore, in a worst-case scenario, if enough of the systems became obsolete, or broken, the building as a whole might become redundant and require knocking down.
+In a worst-case scenario, if enough of the systems became obsolete, or broken, the building as a whole might become redundant and require knocking down.

 To prevent this happening, we developed a solution called Smart Core.